bibanon/Coreboot-ThinkPads/New-Libreboot-Method.md

 6. Wait a few seconds, and then boot.
 Libreboot will start up.

+7. Use the `Search for GRUB configuration on local storage` option if the normal menu options don't work.

-7. Boot into Linux using Libreboot's GRUB2.
-Proceed to **Libreboot Second Flash**.
+8. After booting into Linux, proceed to **Libreboot Second Flash**.

 > **Note:** If you boot and you see nothing, try turning up the backlight `Fn+Home`.
 For ThinkPad X60 models, if the backlight resets to zero when turning it up while at max, consult Libreboot's [TFT Brightness Guide.](http://www.libreboot.org/docs/#tft_brightness)